hantsy/spring-security-oauth2-resourceserver-example/docs/keycloak.md

 }
 ```

-Restart the application, and repeat the previous steps to generate an access token and hint the `/greeting` endpoint.
-You will get an forbidden error.
+Restart the application, and repeat the previous steps to generate a new access token and hint the `/greeting` endpoint.

+As you see, you will get an forbidden error.

 ```bash
 curl http://localhost:8080/greeting/Keycloak -v -H "Authorization: Bearer <access_token>"